 Wheat Sector at a Glance

 Wheat ranks third among U.S. field crops in planted acreage, production, and gross farm receipts, behind corn and soybeans.
-In 2021/22, U.S. farmers are estimated to have produced a total of 1.697 billion bushels of winter, spring, and durum wheat from a harvested area of 38.1 million acres, up slightly from last year’s record-low.
+In 2021/22, U.S. farmers are estimated to have produced a total of 1.64 billion bushels of winter, spring, and durum wheat from a harvested area of 37.2 million acres, up slightly from last year’s record-low.
 Recent lows in wheat plantings are indicative of a long-term downward trend in wheat planted area and production.
-Since peaking in 1981, U.S. wheat planted area has dropped off by more than 40 million acres and production has decreased by nearly 1.1 billion bushels.
+Since peaking in 1981, U.S. wheat planted area has declined by more than 40 million acres and production has decreased by more than 1.1 billion bushels.

 As international competition in global wheat markets has grown, farmers’ returns for planting wheat in the United States have declined relative to other crops, which has additionally encouraged some farmers to reduce wheat plantings.
-Changes in farm legislation in the mid-1990s, which allowed farmers more flexible crop choices, also reduced wheat acreage.
+Changes in farm legislation in the mid-1990s, that allowed farmers more flexible crop choices also reduced wheat acreage.

 Wheat is the principal food grain produced in the United States.
 The three primary varieties of the grain domestically sown are winter wheat, spring wheat, and durum wheat.

 Winter wheat varieties are sown in the fall and usually become established before going into dormancy when cold weather arrives.
 In the spring, plants resume growth and grow rapidly until the summertime harvest.
-Winter wheat production represents approximately 70 percent of total U.S. production.
+Winter wheat production represents approximately 70 percent of total U.S. production, on average.

-In the Northern Great Plains winters are harsh, so winter wheat plantings are limited, and spring or durum varieties are favored.
+Winters are harsh in the Northern Great Plains, so winter wheat plantings are limited, and spring or durum varieties are favored.
 Spring and durum wheat are typically planted as soon as soil conditions permit in mid-March through May and are harvested in the late summer or fall of the same year.
 Spring wheat typically constitutes about 25 percent of total U.S. wheat production, or 340 million to over 600 million bushels.
-Durum wheat is the smallest of the three major wheat categories and typically accounts for less than 75 million bushels, or 2-5 percent of total U.S. wheat production.
+Durum wheat is the smallest of the 3 major wheat categories and typically accounts for less than 75 million bushels, or 2-5 percent of total U.S. wheat production.

 - Hard red winter (HRW) wheat accounts for about 40 percent of total production and is grown primarily in the Great Plains (northern Texas through Montana).
 HRW is principally used to make bread flour.